sidaroz/journaling-project/README.md

 ### Remote Hosting

-- API is hosted on heroku in {add link}
+- API is hosted on heroku in https://factopia-api.herokuapp.com/
-- Website is deployed on netlify {add link}
+- Website is deployed on netlify https://factopia.netlify.app

 ### Usage